wixette/isb/README.md

   --version        Display version information.
 ```

-## How to integrate ISB compiler and runtime into Unity games
+## Unity In-Game Scripting: How to integrate ISB compiler and runtime with Unity projects

 ### Create a Unity project

 Initiate the scene and the game objects in Unity.
-Typically, we need a multi-line input field to input BASIC code, and
+Typically, we need a multi-line input field to type BASIC code, and
-a button to trigger the code execution.
+a button to trigger the execution.

 ![](screenshots/01.png)